 As designers continue to experiment, they’re not only finding ways to solve common roadblocks that were faced before CSS Grid was around, they’re also taking things a step further.
-What we’re beginning to see is the potential for implementing layouts that are quite unique and perhaps darn-near impossible using other methods.
+We’re beginning to see the potential for implementing unique layouts that were perhaps darn-near impossible using other methods.

 Let’s explore some CSS Grid examples that go well beyond the ordinary:

 This stunning snippet is reminiscent of a shoe display you may see in a retail store – only much more fun.
-It sports a 3D-like layout, slick hover effects and is fully responsive.
-And because this layout both looks amazing and comfortably fits a lot of products into a small space, it might just be an effective way of helping shoppers find what they’re looking for.
+It sports a 3D-like layout, slick hover effects, and is fully responsive.
+And because this layout both looks amazing and comfortably fits many products into a small space, it might just be an effective way of helping shoppers find what they’re looking for.

-Here’s an example of a piece of artwork that is done completely with a CSS Grid layout and HTML – no images needed.
-What’s more, it’s also vertically responsive based on viewport.
+Here’s an example of a piece of artwork done completely with a CSS Grid layout and HTML – no images needed.
+What’s more, it’s also vertically responsive based on the viewport.
 As the viewport’s height increases, so does the size of the poster.

 Recreating a set of Mondrian compositions provides a worthy challenge for CSS Grid – one that it passes with flying colors.
 These complex layouts of geometric shapes provide us with an attractive example of the granular control the layout technique offers.

-The finely-detailed complexity of a keyboard layout is one that could drive even the most talented designers to tears.
+The finely detailed complexity of a keyboard layout could drive even the most talented designers to tears.
 But CSS Grid is there to handle those little quirks and helped to make this example pixel-perfect (you may want to view it on a large screen to get the full effect).
 You can even tap the keys!

 Pushing the Web Forward